emastho/vixenydocs/src/routes/library/wrap/+page.md

 ### addAnyPetition

-The `addAnyPetition` method is a versatile tool within the `wrap` framework that allows the integration of different types of petitions into the current wrap instance.
+Allows the integration of different types of petitions into the current wrap instance.

-#### Functionality:
+#### Functionality

-- **Dynamic Integration**: You can dynamically add any type of petition to the existing wrap configuration.
+- **Dynamic Integration**: Adds any type of petition to the existing wrap configuration.
-- **Sealed Options**: Petitions added using `addAnyPetition` retain their configurations and behaviors as specified.
-This sealing of options ensures that once a petition is added, its core attributes cannot be inadvertently altered, thereby preserving the integrity and expected behavior of the application.
+- **Sealed Options**: Retains the configurations and behaviors of added petitions.

-#### Examples:
+#### Usage Example

 Here's how you might use `addAnyPetition` to add both a custom and a standard petition to a wrap instance: